soveran/micromachine/README.md

 and all kinds of niceties in general.

-But if all you want is a finite state machine, look no further: this is only 22 lines of code and provides everything a finite state machine must have, and nothing more.
+But if all you want is a finite state machine, look no further: this has less than 50 lines of code and provides everything a finite state machine must have, and nothing more.

 Usage